 This is not about restricting foods, it is about minimising foods that make your digestion feel poorly.
 Food combining principals come in many different versions but essentially they are being mindful about the composition of your plate and getting rid of things that can make you bloat, gas, or get heartburn.
 When your digestion is compromised so is your energy, productivity, and glow.

 Weight, mood, and energy are the three top nutritional complaints that people wish to improve.
 Most people do not realise their issues of kilo creep, anxiety, and exhaustion can be coming from their hormones being out of whack.
 Insulin, cortisol, thyroid, serotonin, oestrogen excess may be the sneaky culprits of your issues.
 Modern medicine has often looked at prescription drugs for the rebalancing of male and female hormones, But now nutritional medicine is looking at fixing them with your fork.
 Quitting sugar was big, healing your gut was big last year, and healthy hormones resets will be trending in 2019.

 Move over kale, there is a new queen of nutrients in town.
 Shiitake, oyster, chug, reishi and lion’s mane will become mainstream in healthy food products this year.
 While they are nutrient-rich, especially for vegans and vegetarian, they are particularly known for their immune building properties.
 We will see them in coffees, teas, baking and cooking.

-by Michele Chevalley Hedge, Qualified Nutritionist, research lover, and wellbeing author - A Healthy View.
+Author: Michele Chevalley Hedge, Qualified Nutritionist, research lover, and wellbeing author - A Healthy View.